samluescher/django-form-designer/README.md

 ------------

 * Redirection after successful form submission currently doesn't work if used with Django CMS.
+* It should be possible to edit a form directly from the Django CMS page form.

 Missing features
 ----------------

 * File upload fields will be implemented